thomsen67/GekkoTimeseries/PyGekko/README.md

 pg.run("prt x1, x2, x1/y;")
 ```

-In general, at the moment, you call Gekko through text strings containing Gekko statements, with the `.run()` function.
+In general, at the moment, you call Gekko through text strings containing Gekko statements, with the `run()` function.
 Printed output will be shown in the Python terminal, in this case:

                      x1         %             x2         %           x1/y         %
     2021         2.0000         M         7.0000         M         0.2222         M
     2022         3.0000     50.00         5.0000    -28.57         0.3750     68.75
     2023         4.0000     33.33         6.0000     20.00         0.4000      6.67

+You may open the Gekko help system with `pg.run("help;")`.

 ## Looks
 The following is how the Gekko stand-alone application looks.
 PyGekko does not show the main Gekko window, but can show other windows like plot, decomp, flowgraph, data-trace viewer, etc. As mentioned later on, you may have to end your Python program with a `pg.wait()` to make the Gekko windows stay open.